Sfeir/devfest_mlops/README.md

 #### The pipeline image

-**/!\ : Due to time constraints, the docker image part is purely informative, you have the dockerfile and the commands to build the image but the image that we are going to use for this lab has already been built.**
+**/!\ : Due to time constraints, the docker image part is purely informative, you have the dockerfile, and the commands to build the image, but the image that we are going to use for this lab has already been built.**

 To start :
 - `PROJECT_ID=par-devfest-sfeir`